 It is important that you separate the libraries' network interfaces over two different subnets when on ACSLS HA.
 The purpose of a Highly Available environment is to build in redundancy and eliminate single points of failure.

-Remember: You must also configure the libraries' routing tables according to the instructions in the StorageTek SL8500 or SL3000 Modular Library System Dual TCP/IP Feature document
+Remember: Configure the libraries' routing tables according to the instructions in the StorageTek SL8500 or SL3000 Modular Library System Dual TCP/ IP Feature document

 Retaining Customized Routing Table Entries after a Reboot